-This switch enables or disables the EQP-1A altogether.
-You can use this switch to compare the processed settings to that of the original signal, or to bypass the plug-in to reduce UAD DSP load (load is not reduced if UAD-2 DSP LoadLock is enabled).
+This is the plug-in bypass control.
+The knob can be used to compare the processed settings to that of the original signal, or to disable the plug-in to reduce UAD DSP load (DSP load is not reduced if UAD-2 DSP LoadLock is enabled).